 9. Straight Pool (14.1 Continuous)

-Straight Pool is the marathon of billiards — professional matches can go to 150 points.
+Straight Pool is the marathon of billiards, with professional matches going to 150 points.
 Any ball, any pocket, any order.
 Each legally pocketed ball scores 1 point.
 When 14 balls have been pocketed, they’re re-racked (with the 15th ball and cue ball left in position) and play continues.
 Games are played to a predetermined point total, typically 100 or 150.

 Rack: All 15 balls in triangle.
 After 14 are pocketed, those 14 are re-racked with a space for the remaining ball.
 Break: Opening break is defensive (you must drive 2 balls to a rail).
 After re-racks, play is continuous.
 Win condition: First to reach the agreed point total (usually 100 or 150).

 Straight Pool was the dominant professional game before 9-ball took over in the 1970s.
-It rewards endurance, consistency, and the ability to run large clusters of balls.
+It rewards endurance and the ability to run 30, 40, 50 balls in a row without losing position.
 Willie Mosconi’s record run of 526 consecutive balls still stands from 1954.

 10. 15-Ball